Birenarora/goqii_assignment/README.md

 Below is the localhost URL of your backend project: http://127.0.0.1:8000

-Below is the localhost URL of your backend project: http://localhost:3000/
+Below is the localhost URL of your frontend project: http://localhost:3000/

 **If this appears, Click on the generate key button & then reload the page**